1984 NBA playoffs: (4) Dallas Mavericks vs. (5) Seattle SuperSonics

 Scheduling conflicts meant that Game 4 was played at the old home of the Sonics with the Kingdome.

 Game 5 was not played at Reunion Arena because it was booked for a World Championship Tennis event.
 After considering the Dallas Convention Center, they elected to play it at Moody Coliseum, where they had played their training camp; they had to play the game on SMU's college court, which meant having to measure and tape down an improvised 3-point line.
 Blackman forced a jump shot with time expiring to force overtime.
 The final play wound up lasting fourteen minutes.
-With one second left on the clock at mid-court trying to inbound the ball, Jay Vincent tried bounce the ball off Tom Chambers to run out the clock but Chambers caught the ball at mid-court and missed the shot.
+With one second left on the clock at mid-court trying to inbound the ball, Jay Vincent tried to bounce the ball off Tom Chambers to run out the clock but Chambers caught the ball at mid-court and missed the shot.
 Dallas walked off the court believing the game was over.
 However, referee Mike Mathis and co-officials Jake O’Donnell and Tommy Nunez debated for several minutes what to do because the clock never actually started on the play.
 Somehow, Seattle was ruled to have the ball to inbound from midcourt with one second that saw the Mavericks ordered back on the court.
 The Mavericks foiled the subsequent inbound attempt to end the game.
 Earning the nickname "Moody Madness" among Maverick fans, the victory was the first playoff series victory for the Mavericks in franchise history.